team401/Docs/docs/programming/vision/coprocessor-setup.md

     - Energy-efficient Turbo - OFF - Hopefully prevents a little bit of opportunistic throttling of turbo frequency
 - Boot -> Fast Boot - ON (boot faster??)

-We still need to find and modify the setting to make the coprocessor boot when power is applied (or, if it is already enabled, document it here!).